mirobat/demos/README.md

 There are no user accounts.
 The identity of each user is determined by fingerprinting their browser, using request headers such as IP, user agent and browser language.

+The frontend is using Alpine.js to drive a simple state machine, either
+- load page, get utterance, record audio, send to backend
+- load page, get utterance, skip N times, record audio, send to backend The actual audio recording is handled by Recorder.js

 ## EC2 deployment
 Launch an EC2 instance.
 The app is pretty light so a `t3.small` (2 vCPUs/2 GB RAM) instance is just fine.
 If you expect more than 10 concurrent users get a `t3.large` just to be safe.
 Follow [this doc] to allocate a public static IP to your instance.
 Make sure the instance role has permission to write into the S3 bucket you provide below.